I have spent 25 years helping people nail their job interviews and answer the trickiest questions.

-Why?
-The short answer is they’re worried you’ll cause problems with the line manager or leave as soon as a better job comes along.
-In the current financial climate people often apply for jobs way below their usual payscale.
-If that’s you, or if you’re making a lifestyle change, then make be absolutely sure in your own mind as to why you want the job you’re being interviewed for.
+Why: The short answer is they’re worried you’ll cause problems with the line manager or leave as soon as a better job comes along.
+In the current financial climate, people often apply for jobs way below their usual payscale.
+If that’s you, or if you’re making a lifestyle change, then be absolutely sure in your mind why you want the job you’re being interviewed for.

-Why?
-They’re worried that since you left your last job you’ve been sat on your backside watching daytime TV and will struggle with routines such as getting in on time, they’re also worried you may be a little rusty.
+Why: They’re worried that since you left your last job, you’ve been sitting on your backside watching daytime TV and will struggle with routines such as getting in on time; they’re also worried you may be a little rusty.

-Possible answer: "Since I finished my last role I’ve spent time volunteering at the local homeless shelter.
-I’ve also used the opportunity to improve my IT skills by taking advantage of free courses which have been on offer at my local library.”
+Possible Answer: “Since I finished my last role, I’ve spent time volunteering at the local homeless shelter.
+I’ve also used the opportunity to improve my IT skills by taking advantage of free courses offered at my local library.”

-Possible answer: "Although I was in the same role for 10 years the job evolved a lot during that time.
+Possible Answer: “Although I was in the same role for ten years, the job evolved a lot during that time.
 I learned new IT systems and was closely involved in the roll-out of two major customer service initiatives.”

 4. Do you feel your lack of experience could be a problem?

-Why: Pretty straightforward question this - they’re worried you don’t know enough or don’t realise why you’re getting into.
-A common question for graduates or those who have more qualifications than front line experience.
+Why: Pretty straightforward question this - they’re worried you don’t know enough or don’t realise why you’re getting into it.
+A common question for graduates or those who have more qualifications than front-line experience.

-Possible answer: "I have experience of working within a similar field (mention specifically) and have a strong theoretical knowledge of the subject.
-Having rersearched the role and your organisation I feel confident that I will be able to get up to speed very quickly and welcome the opportunity to learn and develop new skills.”
+Possible Answer: “I have experience of working within a similar field (mention specifically) and have a strong theoretical knowledge of the subject.
+Having researched the role and your organisation, I feel confident that I will be able to get up to speed very quickly and welcome the opportunity to learn and develop new skills.”

 5. Tell me about yourself.

-Why: I’ve often been told that the reason this question is so ambiguous is because they want to hear whether the interviewee talks about work or non work things, so I’d strongly adovate a mix of both if no further guidance is forthcoming.
+Why: I’ve often been told that the reason this question is so ambiguous is that they want to hear whether the interviewee talks about work or non-work things, so I’d strongly advocate a mix of both if no further guidance is forthcoming.

-Possible answer: "Well as you can see from my CV I’ve worked in the XXX field for 20 years now and have gained many key skills along the way.
-Outside of work I enjoy hiking, reading and visitng the theatre.”
-(They’ll no doubt be looking for more than this so do expand were appropriate.)
+Possible Answer: “Well, as you can see from my CV, I’ve worked in the XXX field for 20 years now and have gained many key skills along the way.
+Outside of work, I enjoy hiking, reading and visiting the theatre.”
+(They’ll no doubt be looking for more than this, so do expand where appropriate.)

 6. What can you do for us that someone else can’t?

-Possible answer: "Whilst I think you’ll find a number of people with some of the skills I’ll bring to the role I believe I have a unique combination of skills and experience coupled with a keen ability to learn and develop further.”
+Possible Answer: “While I think you’ll find a number of people with some of the skills I’ll bring to the role I believe I have a unique combination of skills and experience coupled with a keen ability to learn and develop further.”